 Admission

-An applicant must meet Graduate School requirements plus the following College of Nursing requirements to be considered for admission to the doctoral program in Nursing:
+An applicant must meet Graduate School requirements plus the following School of Nursing requirements to be considered for admission to the doctoral program in Nursing:

 1. A bachelor’s or master’s degree with a major in nursing or health related field from a professionally accredited or approved program.